ioccc-src/winner/2000/bmeyer/README.md

 point values (x86, some Motorola processors) and you want the compressed format to be portable across platforms, you need to set your FPU to use 64 bit mode.
-See the extra build lines in the Makefile, and read the author's comments below.
+See the extra build lines in the Makefile, and read the author's remarks below.

 If you cannot work out how to get into 64 bit mode, you can try using -ffloat-store if you compile with GCC (this may have